rwoll/CS051Proposal/README.md

 Another advantage of GitHub in the development of this new course material is as a resource for TAs and Professors.
-The professors will be able to version control the iterations of the course, simply creating a new fork of the repository for each semester.
+The professors will be able to version control the iterations of the labs--simply creating a new fork of the repository for each semester.
 This would create a complete record of previous versions of the course and allow for simple, collaborative modifications, as changes are made to the course into the future.